 Pittsfield Illinois Nursing Home Abuse Lawyers

-If you suspect your loved one is suffered harm through abuse, neglect or mistreatment while a patient at Eastside Health and Rehabilitation Center, call the Rosenfeld Injury Lawyers law offices.
+If you suspect your loved one is suffered harm through abuse, neglect or mistreatment while a patient at Eastside Health and Rehabilitation Center, call the Rosenfeld Injury Lawyers LLC law offices.
 Our team of Pittsfield attorneys has years of experience in successfully resolve financial claims for compensation against all parties who cause nursing home patients harm, injury or preventable death.

 We encourage you and your family to contact our Pike County elder abuse law office today by calling (888) 424-5757 to schedule your appointment for a full case review.
 You are not required to make any upfront payment or retainer to receive immediate legal services.
 Our legal fees are paid only after we have successfully resolved your case by negotiating an out of court settlement on your behalf or winning your case at trial.